abidlabs/abidlabs.github.io/_posts/2014-3-3-Hello-World.md

 **Training and Validation**

 Before feeding the word vectors into a classifier, we need to partition our dataset into a training and validation set.
+To ensure that the validation set and training set are independent, the partitioning is done on a *chapter level*, not a verse level.
+This is because some chapter include repeating refrains (e.g. Surah Al-Rahman), it is unfair to include those verses in both the validation and training sets.

+The partitioning was: Training: 40%, Validation: 60% (I chose a larger validation set to increase the meaningfulness of results, as will be discussed later).
+Because the partitioning was done on a chapter level, the number of verses in the training and validation set was not exactly 40/60.

 **Logistic Regression**

+The classifier I ended up choosing was logistic regression.
+Logistic regression works similarly to linear regression, as it assigns linear weights to the presence of each feature in our vector.
+But then it introduces a non-linearity -- by passing the result through the logistic function

+$$ f(x) = log{\frac{p}{1-p}} $$

+This provides a probability between 0 and 1 that verse belongs to a particular class -- in our case, the classes are meccan or medinan.
+We train the weights on our training set, and check how well it performs on the test set.

 # Results